2006–07 Sydney FC season: Asian Champions League

 As 2005–06 Champions, Sydney qualified for the 2007 AFC Champions League as one of the two teams representing Australia along with 2005–06 League Premiers, Adelaide United.
 The draw took place in Kuala Lumpur on 22 December 2006.
 Sydney were placed into Group E along with J.League 2006 Champions Urawa Reds, Chinese Super League 2006 Runners-up Shanghai Shenhua and Liga Indonesia 2005–06 Champions Persik Kediri.

 Group matches were played from March to May 2007, each team playing each other at home and away.
-Sydney made an impressive start, defeating Shanghai away and holding Urawa to a draw at Aussie Stadium.
+Sydney made an impressive start, defeating Shanghai away and holding Urawa to a draw at Sydney Football Stadium.
 A shock loss to Persik in Indonesia was followed up by a 3–0 win in Sydney two weeks later, but disappointing scoreless draws in the final two matches against Shanghai and Urawa meant Sydney finished second in their group and Urawa progressed to the next stage.